hpcgarage/gs_patterns/nvbit_tracing/README.md

 ### Instrumenting an application

-To starat instrumenting a CUDA application using gsnv_trace.
+To start instrumenting a CUDA application using gsnv_trace.
 The gsnv_trace.so libary previously built will need to be specified using LD_PRELOAD.

 Example: